jas-jas/Ubiquiti-ERL-OpenVPN/README.md

     set service nat rule 5000 source address 192.168.1.5/31 set service nat rule 5001 source address 192.168.1.5/31

-On the ERL Dashboard, you should now see the newly created interface which should be connected Test to see if the network or individual system is going out the VPN.
+On the ERL Dashboard, you should now see the newly created interface (vtun0) showing connected Test to see if the network or individual system is going out the VPN.
 A couple of ways is to use a web browser and go to: